Table of Contents

 WordPress is a convoluted mess of security holes.
-Every year millions of WordPress websites are attacked because if the poor security provided by the vendor (WordPress.org / the open-source community).
+Every year millions of WordPress websites are attacked because of the poor security provided by the vendor (WordPress.org / the open-source community).
 You would think some core things would have been eliminated by now, but no such luck.

 - Update WordPress Core